Ten Signs That a Guru May be a Fraud or a Fake

 In Hinduism, a spiritual guru enjoys more respect than even parents because he not only gives his disciples a spiritual rebirth but also leads them on the path of liberation.
 Hence, he is considered God in human form, and at times even ritually worshipped.
 Unfortunately, this sentiment is often exploited by fake gurus who assume the role of a spiritual master without necessary qualifications and engage in misdeeds.

-When scandals break out about their scams and crimes, it breaks the hearts and souls of millions of his or her followers who look upon him as God and savior.
+When scandals break out about their scams and crimes, it breaks the hearts and souls of millions of their followers who look upon them as God and savior.
 It is difficult to distinguish a fake guru from a real one.
 How to discern a fake guru?
-Deluded people cannot perceive truth because their minds are crowded by desires and they see what they want to see.
-Therefore, discernment (buddhi) is certainly important.
-The following are a few important signs that a guru may be fake, or not as sincere as he or she pretends to be.
+Worldly people cannot perceive truths easily because they lack discernment with their minds and are crowded with desires and passions.
+They see the world through the filter of their minds and therefore, see what they want to see and hear what they want to hear.
+Their worlds are created by their illusions, expectations, and limited experience.
+To see things as they are and understand the truths hidden within oneself or others, one must require intelligence (buddhi), which gives us the power to know the right from the wrong and distinguish truth from falsehood.
+When you apply intelligence and look at today’s gurus, sometimes you may discern inconsistency in their behavior and attitude or a clear incongruity between their words and actions.
+If you do, then you must be careful how much you commit your life and energies to them.
+In this, your guide is your intelligence.
+The following are a few important signs that a guru may be fake, or not as sincere as we may think him to be.

-1. His past is unclear, vague and mysterious
+1. The guru’s past is unclear, vague, and mysterious

 Past